-Join us for and reading and discussion with Jenny Brown that could change the way you think about the struggle for reproductive rights in the US.
+Join us for and reading and discussion with Jenny Brown and Kate Doyle Griffiths that could reframe the way you think about reproductive rights in the US.

 Feminists generally believe that a prudish religious bloc is responsible for the protracted fight over reproductive freedom in the U.S. and that politicians only attack abortion and birth control to appeal to those “values voters.”
 But hidden behind this conventional explanation is a dramatic fight over women’s reproductive labor.
 On one side, elite policymakers want an expanding workforce reared with a minimum of employer spending and a maximum of unpaid women’s work.
 On the other side, women are refusing to produce children at levels desired by economic planners.
 By some measures our birth rate is the lowest it has ever been.
 With little access to childcare, family leave, health care, and with insufficient male participation, U.S. women are conducting a spontaneous birth strike.

 In other countries, panic over low birth rates has led governments to underwrite childbearing and childrearing with generous universal programs, but in the U.S., women have not yet realized the potential of our bargaining position.
 When we do, it will lead to new strategies for winning full access to abortion and birth control, and for improving the difficult working conditions U.S. parents now face when raising children.

 “Jenny Brown compellingly explains the low U.S. birth rate: those primarily responsible for the labor of bearing and raising children (women) are responding as one should to lousy working conditions—by going on strike!
 Brown’s bold and brilliant book ventures into terrain that left and feminist thinkers have avoided for far too long.
 A breathtakingly accessible analysis, supported by riveting and intimate testimonials, it’s also an inspiring call to action.”

 —Liza Featherstone, The Nation